-The capital structure of the Branch consists of cash and cash equivalents and equity, comprising Head Office Account and Retained Earnings as disclosed in Note 7 and the Statement of Changes in Equity respectively.
+The capital structure of the Branch consists of Cash and cash equivalents (as disclosed in Note 7) and Equity, comprising Head Office Account and Retained Earnings (as disclosed in the Statement of Changes in Equity).

-The Company's capital is managed through it's ICAAP.
+The Company's capital is managed through its ICAAP.
 The ICAAP is reviewed internally on an annual basis.
 Independent reviews are performed every three years.